 If chronic silicosis, acute silicosis, accelerated silicosis, or complicated silicosis is claimed on the Form EE-1 or EE-2, then the CE develops for that specific silicosis under the appropriate Part(s) of the Act.

 a.
-Silicosis Employment and Exposure Criteria, Part B. 42 U.S.C. §7384r(c) and (d) describes the employment requirements for an employee diagnosed with chronic silicosis.
-The CE reviews the evidence with the claim to ensure that the employee was:
+Silicosis Employment and Exposure Criteria, Part B. 42 U.S.C. §7384r(c) and (d) describe the employment requirements for an employee diagnosed with chronic silicosis.
+The CE reviews the evidence to ensure that the employee was:

 (1) A DOE employee or a DOE contractor employee; and